jedisct1/zig-hctr2/README.md

 ### Minimum message lengths

 - HCTR2/HCTR3: 16 bytes minimum
-- HCTR2-FP/HCTR3-FP: depends on radix (39 digits for decimal, 32 for hex, 22 for base64)
+- HCTR2-FP/HCTR3-FP: depends on radix (e.g., 39 digits for radix-10, 32 digits for radix-16, 22 digits for radix-64)

 Messages shorter than the minimum will return `error.InputTooShort`.

+Important: Format-preserving modes are length-preserving (no expansion).
+Input length in digits equals output length in digits.

 ### Key management